palantir/gradle-consistent-versions/README.md

     1. constraints
     1. forcing things down is uncommon, but sometimes necessary
     1. scala
-1. An evolution of `nebula.dependency-recommender`
 1. Migration
+    1. How to make it work with Baseline
 1. Comparison to other languages
     1. Comparison to nebula dependency lock plugin
     1. Comparison to manual verifyDependencyLocksAreCurrent task